aj0-2024/py-algo-ds/README.md

 - To reduce space, figure out ways to keep only the required values as you go.
 - In some cases, A greedy approach can provide an optimized solution.
 But make sure it works by going through several test cases.

+#### Approach
+- Start with a table with a range of expected output and input (or) if comparing two items, have each item build gradually in row and column.
+In some cases your table is flat 1D.
+- Get the base case (string - empty etc)
+- Dynamic programming works by starting and incrementally solving the problem from the base case.
+(Bottom up programming).
+- Now write out the output for each cell and figure out the formula.
+Usually invovles maxes, mins and curr value.
+- Once you have the formula it should be straight forward to implement code.
+- If you need to back track, save pointers and values along with output so far in your table.

 #### Notes
 - Base case